elastic/kibana/src/core_plugins/kibana/public/management/sections/indices/create_index_pattern_wizard/CREATE_INDEX_PATTERN.md

   - A solid CCS environment involves various indices on all nodes including the controlling node.
 - Alias support
   - Indices are the most common use case, but we also support aliases.
+- Time field name
+  - This needs to be `undefined` if the user does not select one (other areas of Kibana depend on this)